 Community Priorities

-Community members expressed a strong commitment to preserving and enhancing parks, open spaces, and cultural resources while balancing recreation and conservation.
+Community members expressed a strong commitment to preserving and enhancing parks, open spaces, and historic/cultural resources while balancing recreation and conservation.
 The feedback highlights key priorities such as the preservation of natural areas, expanding recreational opportunities, improving access to public lands, and fostering cultural and historical appreciation.

 Protect existing natural areas.
 Many residents emphasized the need to protect existing forests, open spaces, and natural landscapes, with some advocating for keeping areas in their untouched state.
-Conservation efforts should focus on maintaining wildlife habitats, promoting biodiversity, and ensuring that future development or industry does not encroach on or impact critical ecological areas.
+Conservation efforts should focus on maintaining wildlife habitats and connectivity, promoting biodiversity, and ensuring that future development or industry does not encroach on or impact critical ecological areas.
 There is a particular emphasis on maintaining rural character while allowing for thoughtful, limited recreational development that does not compromise the natural beauty of the region.

-Support for active recreation and community spaces.
-Requests include expanding or improving sports fields, creating additional off-leash areas for dogs, and providing dedicated spaces for cultural and educational activities.
-There is also interest in reintroducing recreational opportunities that have declined over time—such as roller skating—and developing specialized parks, like horse parks, to better support equestrian use.

 Access to lakes and rivers.
 Water-based recreation remains an area of interest, with calls for expanded access to lakes and rivers for activities such as kayaking, fishing, and swimming.
 Community members want to see more spaces that provide direct access to water while ensuring that conservation measures are in place to protect aquatic ecosystems.

+Create and maintain active recreation and community spaces.
+Strong desire to improve sports fields, creating additional off-leash areas for dogs, and providing dedicated spaces for cultural and educational activities.
+There is also interest in reintroducing recreational opportunities that have declined over time—such as roller skating—and developing specialized parks, like horse parks, to better support equestrian use.

+Calls for public amenities with open space.
+Community members expressed a desire for user-friendly enhancements to open spaces, including parking near high-use recreation areas, improved signage, garbage cans, restrooms, picnic and gathering areas, and interpretive signage highlighting cultural and natural features.

+Support for access to public lands.
+Community members expressed a strong desire for improved access to public lands, particularly along the Cedar River, to enhance recreation and enjoyment of natural resources.

-Members of the community support expanding the Johnny Lazor Ballfield in the Hobart area to include additional amenities, such as parking, picnic areas, and a play structure.
+Hobart Johnny Lazor Ballfield.
+Members of the community support expanding the Hobart Johnny Lazor Ballfield in the Hobart area to include additional amenities, such as parking, picnic areas, and a play structure.
+It has been in continuous use since 1890 (Baseball) and honors Johnny Lazor, who played for the Boston Red Sox from 1943-1946 (the first Major League player from the Hobart area).
+Residents wish to honor their history and preserve this significant and historic ballfield for future use by all residents and Maple Valley PONY Baseball.
+Residents mentioned their wish to have a monument installed to recognize the former Hobart School and Gymnasium’s location along with adding additional amenities such as expanding the parking lot and adding a picnic area and play structures, as per the 1984 Tahoma Raven Heights Community Plan.

-Members of the Ravensdale community support expanding the Ravensdale Park with its Meadow area to include additional amenities, such as two picnic shelters, addition of a Community Area Building, and completion of Phase 3 of Ravensdale Park Sports facilities by the Department of Natural Resources and Parks.
+Ravensdale Park and Meadow.
+Members of the Ravensdale community support expanding the Ravensdale Park with its Meadow area to include additional amenities, , adding a Community Area Building, and completing Phase 3 of Ravensdale Park Sports facilities by the Department of Natural Resources and Parks.

+Support for linking regional trail systems.
+There is community interest in regional trail connections:

+Linking Lake Youngs to the Cedar River Trail

+Establishing the Landsburg-Kanaskat Trail

+Continuing the regional trail network to Enumclaw along the planned Foothills Trail corridor

+Linking Covington Community Park/Tahoma National Cemetery with the Soos Creek Regional Trail through existing utility corridors

+Investigating means to utilize the existing 5-mile public trail easement on Ravensdale Ridge to connect Green-to-Cedar Trail to the Green River (north side) trail

+Local trail concepts.
+Community members shared trail ideas based on past planning efforts and local initiatives.